Exercise Focus: Body Basics & Functional Training

 The Kettlebell Swing

 The two-arm swing is the first kettlebell move you should master.
 It will get you used to moving the bell and develop hip power.
 Start with the kettlebell on the floor slightly in front of you and between your feet, which should be shoulder-width apart.
 Bending slightly at the knees but hingeing mainly at the hips, grasp the kettlebell and pull it back between your legs to create momentum.
-Drive your hips forwards and straighten your back to send the kettlebell up to shoulder height.
+Drive your hips forward and straighten your back to send the kettlebell up to shoulder height.
 Let the bell return back between your legs and repeat the move.
 The most important movement in this exercise is underlined above: drive your hips forward.
 Keep in mind that though this exercise is stressing the lower body, we are not using our knees as the driving power - it's our hips.
 Forgive us for saying so, but think about humping the kettlebell forward.
 This motion is focusing on the hinge, one of our 7 functional movement patterns, which is invaluable for functionality and stressing the hip muscles and pelvic floor.

 Your Exercises For Today